BInhui-Chen/Galaxy_Using_Notes/README.md

 # Tourial Descriptions for Using GALAXY
-This is a description on the galaxy simulation code GALAXY (by J.A.Sellwood), with more step to step guidelines and template examples from my learning and using experience to this efficient code.
+This is a record of my learning and using experience to this efficient isolated galactic simulation code GALAXY bu J.A.Sellwood.

-#